Ouranosinc/scen_workflow_afr/README.md

 ### Upcoming version

 The following features are being implemented:
+- created several climate indices: txg and tngmonthsbelow;
+- added the possibility to add a line corresponding to the 90th percentile in time series (for the index 'prcptot')

+The following bugs were fixed:
-- fixed colour scale in maps (based on map content rather than statistics);
+- colour scale in maps (based on map content rather than statistics);
-- created several climate indices: txg and tngmonthsbelow.
+- legend in time series.

 ## Contributing
 This is a private development that is being used in production by climate services specialists.
 If you're interested in participating to the development, want to suggest features or report bugs, please leave us a message on the [issue tracker](https://github.com/Ouranosinc/scen_workflow_afr/issues).